Howdoo (UDOO) Price Hits $0.0075 on Exchanges

-Howdoo (UDOO) traded up 41.4% against the U.S. dollar during the twenty-four hour period ending at 0:00 AM ET on July 5th.
-One Howdoo coin can currently be purchased for about $0.0075 or 0.00000017 BTC on major cryptocurrency exchanges.
-Howdoo has a market cap of $3.57 million and approximately $813,212.00 worth of Howdoo was traded on exchanges in the last 24 hours.
-During the last week, Howdoo has traded up 29.5% against the U.S. dollar.
+Howdoo (UDOO) traded 41.4% higher against the dollar during the one day period ending at 16:00 PM ET on July 10th.
+Howdoo has a total market capitalization of $3.57 million and approximately $813,212.00 worth of Howdoo was traded on exchanges in the last day.
+One Howdoo coin can currently be purchased for approximately $0.0075 or 0.00000017 BTC on popular cryptocurrency exchanges.
+During the last week, Howdoo has traded up 29.5% against the dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.